-The Council employs 302 staff as at 31 March 2023.
-This includes 229 full time staff and 73 part time staff.
-Included in this number are 1 apprentice and 2 trainees.
+The Council employs 320 staff as at 31 March 2024.
+This includes 243 full time staff and 77 part time staff.
+Included in this number are 5 apprentices and 1 trainee.
 Details of the makeup and age range of the Council's staff are shown in the graphs below.

 The Council is one of five partners in the Anglia Revenues Partnership (ARP) which provides Council Tax, Business Rates, Housing Benefits, Fraud and Enforcement services to all partners.
 Staff are employed by any of the five partners and all costs are recharged between partners based on caseload shares.
-The total budget for the partnership in 2022-23 is £9,908k of which the majority is staff costs.
-Overall there are 284 staff employed by the Anglia Revenues Partnership.
+The total budget for the partnership in 2023-24 is £10,582k of which the majority is staff costs.
+Overall, there are 289 staff employed by the Anglia Revenues Partnership.

 The Council strives for excellence in order to deliver services that local communities can be proud of.
-So to make this happen, we need talented and ambitious people who inspire, empower and deliver change all around them.
+To make this happen, we need talented and ambitious people who inspire, empower and deliver change all around them.
 The Council has embraced the Government's agenda to modernise local government and our approach has been to lead change rather than follow it.
 We believe that best value can only be achieved by developing staff to their full potential and to do this, we provide them with the relevant knowledge, equipment and authority to carry out their duties and we are recognised by Investors in People.